#Linux : How to Slice an Array in #Bash

 The

-following the array name returns the whole content of the array. - The
+[@]following the array name returns the whole content of the array. - The

-elements from the end, we must put a space between the colon and the number.
+:X:Ypart is doing the slicing by taking a slice of lengthYstarting at positionX.
+Note that ifXis negative, that is we start atXelements from the end, we must put a space between the colon and the number.

 Posted on February 5, 2019, in Linux and tagged command line, linux, script bash.
 Bookmark the permalink.
 Leave a comment.